pentaho/pentaho-kettle/README.txt

      This will allow Pentaho to ensure that updating the dependencies won't interfere with other modules that use the same JARs.

      If a new dependency is needed, simply add the dependency to the appropriate ivy.xml file and commit with descriptive comments.

+     IMPORTANT: If a new dependency (JAR) is being introduced, make sure the license is _not_ GPL or AGPL.
+These licenses are not "Pentaho-friendly" and we cannot distribute these JARs without all Kettle source code becoming GPL.
+LGPL licensing is ok for JARs but not for code.
+The most "Pentaho-friendly" licenses are permissive licenses such as Apache or MIT.
+If you have any questions about licensing, please contact Pentaho.